-- 1. the issue of what is an appropriate severity index - 2. the issue of what (if any) is a good alternative to CATS - 3. the slope of F-N curves, the ALARP region and related matters.
+- 1) the issue of what is an appropriate severity index - 2) the issue of what (if any) is a good alternative to CATS - 3) the slope of F-N curves, the ALARP region and related matters.

-To continue the CG's work after MEPC 57, this author, in his capacity as CG coordinator, submitted to the CG a version of the present paper (Psaraftis, 2008).
-This was essentially a proposal to move forward as regards issue 2, that is, what might be an alternative to CATS.
-In this author's view, issues 1 and 3, namely, the severity matrix (or SI index), and the F-N curves, were issues that could be settled easily after issue 2, which was perhaps the most difficult issue, was settled.
-Again in his view, the issue of coming up with a scheme that can achieve a proper decision-making quality in FSA's cost-benefit step and at same time one that could be reasonably adopted within the time frame of the CG was the most important term of reference of the CG after MEPC 57.
-To that end, the submitted paper proposed a scheme for assessing the cost-effectiveness of specific RCOs for reducing the risk of oil spill pollution.
-The scheme concerned mainly Steps 3 and 4 of the FSA methodology, namely the RCOs and the cost-benefit analysis.
+As mentioned earlier, the main purpose of this paper is to address issue 2.
+It is not the scope of this paper to deal with either the severity matrix (or SI index), or the F-N curves.
+These are issues that are still open for discussion, but to some extent can be settled easily after issue 2, which is perhaps the most difficult issue, is settled.
+Clearly the issue of coming up with a scheme that can achieve a proper decision-making quality in FSA's cost-benefit step is the most important term of reference of the CG after MEPC 57.
+To that end, a scheme for assessing the cost-effectiveness of specific RCOs for reducing the risk of oil spill pollution is proposed herein.
+The scheme concerns mainly Steps 3 and 4 of the FSA methodology and is described next.